-Messages looks different yet familiar in macOS Big Sur
+Here's how to send Memoji stickers, GIFs, and more in Messages for Mac

 - Type your message.

-- Click the Return key to send your message.
+Hit the Return key to send your message.

 Creating new Memoji stickers

-If you want to create new Memoji stickers to use on Messages for Mac:
+If you want to create new Memoji stickers to use on Messages for Mac, follow the below steps.

 - Click on the Messages app on your Mac.